DanielCufino/devrel-public-workshops/README.md

 7. Once the Airflow project has started, access the Airflow UI by clicking on the Ports tab and opening the forward URL for port `8080`.

-8. Run the `trees_database_setup` DAG to create your database and populate it with sample data.
+8. Run the `trees_database_setup` DAG to create your database at `include/trees.db` and populate it with sample data.

 > [!TIP]
 > If, when accessing the forward URL, you get an error like `{"detail":"Invalid or unsafe next URL"}`, you will need to modify the forwarded URL.
 Delete everything forward of `next=....` (this should be after `/login?`).
 The URL will update.
 After the URL has updated, remove `:8080`, so your URL ends in `.app.github.dev`.
 Now you should be able to access it.

 7. It is possible that instead of the Airflow UI you see an error, in this case you have to open the URL again from the ports tab.

 # Exercises Part 1: Introduction to Airflow